 Blackwater Park was the first Opeth album to be produced by Porcupine Tree's Steven Wilson, who also provided backing vocals in some of the album's songs.
 The album was a critical and commercial success for the band, introducing them to a new range of fans.
-Many Opeth fans and critics alike consider Blackwater Park to be Opeth's magnum opus.
+Many Opeth fans and critics alike consider Blackwater Park to be Opeth's magnum opus, as well as one of the greatest progressive death metal albums of all time.
 The album was ranked 18 on IGN list of the "top metal albums", issued in January 2007.

 A radio edit of "The Drapery Falls" was also released as a single to promote the album.

 Album descriptions on Last.fm are editable by everyone.
 Feel free to contribute!